ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>Cluster DNS provider</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>CoreDNS is now the default cluster DNS provider for new clusters.
-If you update an existing cluster to 1.13 that uses KubeDNS as the cluster DNS provider, KubeDNS continues to be the cluster DNS provider.
-However, you can choose to [use CoreDNS instead](/docs/containers?topic=containers-cluster_dns#dns_set).</td>
+If you update an existing cluster to 1.13 that uses KubeDNS as the cluster DNS provider, KubeDNS continues to be the cluster DNS provider.</td>
 </tr>
 <tr>
 <td>containerd</td>